jvierine/pysurveillance/README.md

 - save jpg images when motion detected
 - save h.264 codec mp4 files of movement detected each day
 - creates a web with latest motion detection and the overview videos.
+- Deep neural network based object detection to identify features in image

-Future ideas:
+Future development ideas:
-- Use maching learning algorithms in opencv to detect features.
+- Use detected features at certain times of day to raise an alarm e.g., with SMS or email.